 Welcome back to the VELOCE Discovery Series.
 Today, we dive into the creative minds behind Mad Hudson Watches to discuss their latest collection release.
 We wanted to get the lowdown on the inspiration, the specs, and the story behind these unique timepieces.
 We kept things down to earth so any collector can dig into what makes this microbrand tick.

 A little bit of everything.
-The Eddie is named after my late Grandpa, who wore square watches like this one all the time.
+The Eddie is named after my late grandpa, who wore square watches like this one all the time.
 The Marshall is named after Mad's grandparents' hometown.
-Miami is named because someone said "This one reminds me of Miami" and we really liked hearing it out loud.
+Miami is named because someone said, "This one reminds me of Miami," and we really liked hearing it out loud.

 The Eddie: Classic design, personal history.